-B/W Series 53 Relays are supplied 25 amp load contacts and not recommended for use at less than 10% of their specified ratings.
-The relays are also equipped with variable resistance potentiometer or choice of fixed resistors to meet the operating requirements of countless level sensing and pilot switching control applications.
+B/W Series 53 Relays can be supplied with either Standard or Power load contacts, and equipped with variable resistance potentiometer or choice of fixed resistors to meet the operating requirements of countless level sensing and pilot switching control applications.

 Standard load contacts are more than adequate for most applications and, in fact, assure greater reliability where light loads and low voltages and currents are involved.
-The higher rated power contacts are available to handle heavy-duty loads, but are not recommended for use at less than 10% of their specified ratings.
+The higher rated Power contacts are available to handle heavyduty loads, but are not recommended for use at less than 10% of their specified ratings.